Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 4. Disable VPN software

 If you currently use a VPN tool, try disabling it.
 Then navigate to Settings > Windows Update > go to the Windows Insider Program and check if the Get Started button is still grey.

-If you want to participate in developing of further versions of Windows 10, getting involved into Insider Program is probably the best thing for that.
+If you want to participate in developing further versions of Windows 10, getting involved in Insider Program is probably the best thing for that.
 And if you had some problems re-joining the program, I hope this article solved everything.